hazincak/PolybiusProject/README.md

 ## Description

-Java application capable of encrypting and decrypting a short message using an ADFGVX cypher.
+A Java application capable of encrypting and decrypting a short message using an ADFGVX cypher.

 ## How to run

-1. Enter projects folder and navigate into java file directory with following command:
+1. Enter the projects folder and navigate to the java file directory using the following command:

 ```cd src/ie/gmit/dip```